Precipitation Downscaling with Spatiotemporal Video Diffusion: Introduction

-Until recently, endeavors to enhance the resolution of climate states like precipitation have been primarily based on deterministic regression methods that employ convolutions or transformers.
+Recent efforts to enhance the resolution of climate states like precipitation have relied on deterministic regression methods using convolutions or transformers.
 However, super-resolution is a one-to-many mapping with a continuum of ``correct'' answers.
-Treating such one-to-many problems using supervised learning is therefore prone to visual artifacts since the supervised network tries to predict the average from a multitude of incompatible solutions.
-Such \emph{mode averaging} is a known source of blurriness in visual data~\citep{ledig2017photo,zhao2017towards}.
-While some successful supervised super-resolution methods for images and video have been proposed \citep{dong2015image, kim2016accurate, zhang2018image, dai2019second, kappeler2016video}, a natural approach to preventing mode averaging are conditional \emph{generative models}, due to their ability to capture multi-modal conditional data distributions.
+Supervised learning for these problems often leads to visual artifacts from \emph{mode averaging}, where the network predicts an average of incompatible solutions, causing blurriness in visual data \cite{ledig2017photo,zhao2017towards}.
+Besides visual artifacts, mode averaging can have even more dramatic implications in climate and weather modeling, such as the underestimation of extreme precipitation, which is mainly induced by regional weather patterns on the unresolved scale.
+A natural alternative to supervised super-resolution methods \cite{dong2015image, kim2016accurate, zhang2018image, dai2019second, kappeler2016video} to prevent mode averaging is conditional \emph{generative modeling}, which captures multimodal conditional distributions.

-To that end, a line of recent work proposes the use of generative adversarial networks (GANs) for precipitation downscaling.
-These GAN-based methodologies often encounter challenges, displaying a tendency to converge on a specific mode of the data distribution, occasionally fixating on isolated points in extreme cases.
-Despite their perceptual appeal, the scientific utility of super-resolution necessitates the accurate modeling of the statistical \emph{distribution} of high-resolution data given low-resolution input, a facet that GANs typically fall short of capturing.
+To that end, recent works propose using generative adversarial networks (GANs) for precipitation downscaling.
+These methods often face challenges, tending to converge on specific modes of the data distribution and occasionally fixating on isolated points in extreme cases.
+Despite their perceptual appeal, the scientific utility of super-resolution requires accurate modeling of the statistical \emph{distribution} of high-resolution data given low-resolution input, which GANs typically fail to capture.

-In this paper, we propose Optical Flow Diffusion \mbox{(OF-Diff)}, a diffusion-based generative model for spatiotemporal precipitation downscaling.
-Our proposed model draws inspiration from and extends related work in neural video compression \cite{agustsson2020scale,yang2021hierarchical,yang2021insights,rippel2021elf,lu2019dvc}.
-In particular, our model uses a learned optical flow to incorporate temporal context, followed by modeling the residual error with a diffusion model, allowing us to add low-level details to the coarse flow-based prediction.
-Diffusion models are particularly well-suited for precipitation downscaling, as they have been shown to successfully capture high dimensional and multimodal distributions, alleviating a key drawback of GAN-based methods for climate science applications.
+In this paper, we propose SpatioTemporal Video Diffusion \mbox{(STVD)}, for spatio-temporal precipitation downscaling.
+It uses a downscaler for a coarse prediction.
+The residual error is modeled with conditional diffusion, adding finer details to the coarse prediction.
+Both modules rely on spatio-temporal factorized attention to process the input sequence.
+Diffusion models are well-suited for precipitation downscaling as they successfully capture high dimensional and multimodal distributions, alleviating a key drawback of GAN-based methods for climate science applications.